John Kamm: Awards and recognition

 Kamm was awarded the Department of Commerce Best Global Practices Award by President Clinton in 1997 and the Eleanor Roosevelt Award for Human Rights by US President George W. Bush in 2001.
 In 2004 Kamm became the first businessman to be awarded a MacArthur Fellowship.

+In 2022, Kamm received the Harvard Centennial Medal for his work in human rights advocacy.

 Dui Hua Foundation

-(see also Dui Hua Foundation)

 Kamm is the founder and executive director of the Dui Hua Foundation—dui hua is pinyin for the Chinese word meaning “dialogue.”
 Founded in 1999, Dui Hua is a nonprofit humanitarian organization dedicated to improving human rights in the United States and China through well-informed, mutually respectful dialogue.
-Based in San Francisco and with an office in Hong Kong, Dui Hua seeks clemency and better treatment for prisoners detained in China for the nonviolent expression of their rights to free speech and association.
-The organization maintains a Political Prisoner Database with information on more than 35,000 political and religious prisoners and advocates for systemic reform in the areas of criminal and juvenile justice, women in prison, and the death penalty.
+Based in San Francisco, Dui Hua seeks clemency and better treatment for prisoners detained in China for the nonviolent expression of their rights to free speech and association.
+The organization maintains a Political Prisoner Database which has - as of December 2024 - information on more than 49,400 political and religious prisoners.
+Dui Hua also advocates for systemic reform in the US and China in the areas of criminal and juvenile justice, women in prison, and the death penalty.